-Participation in the 2024 Annenberg PhD hooding ceremony and the Annenberg School's 2024 satellite commencement ceremony requires that a student has a scheduled dissertation defense of June 1, 2024 or earlier.
+Participation in the 2025 Annenberg PhD hooding ceremony and the Annenberg School's 2025 satellite commencement ceremony requires that a student has a scheduled dissertation defense of June 1, 2025 or earlier.
 A student may only participate in the hooding ceremony once.

 The actual degree conferral date is based on which deadlines a student meets.
 Degrees are conferred by the University three times per year: in May (spring), August (summer), and December (fall).
-The Graduate School's submission timelines for 2023-2024 can be found here.
+The Graduate School's submission timelines can be found here.